-1.6.2.4.
-Runway End Identifier Lighting System (REILS) is a portable lighting system that provides a rapid and positive identification of the end of the runway located in line with, and outboard of the threshold lighting of the primary instrument runway/skiway for Williams Field, Phoenix Runway, and Pegasus Field complex.

-1.6.2.4.1.
-The REILS system consists of synchronized flashing white lights.
+- 1.6.2.4 Runway End Identifier Lighting System (REILS) is a portable lighting system that provides a rapid and positive identification of the end of the runway located in line with, and outboard of the threshold lighting of the primary instrument runway/skiway for Williams Field and Phoenix Runway. - 1.6.2.4.1 The REILS system consists of synchronized flashing white lights.

-Approach lights and REILS are capable of being operational simultaneously at Pegasus, Phoenix and Williams Fields.
-REILS are serviced and maintained by SOPP Ground Electronics Maintenance and the Approach lights are maintained by the NSF Prime Contractor.
-The REILS are remote controlled and may be activated by selecting the appropriate VHF frequency (published annually by SOPP) and keying the transmitter 5 times within a 10 second window.
+Approach lights and REILS are capable of being operational simultaneously at Phoenix and Williams Fields.
+REILS are serviced and maintained by NPP Ground Electronics Maintenance, and the Approach lights are maintained by the NSF Prime Contractor.
+The REILS are remote controlled and may be activated by selecting the appropriate VHF frequency (published annually by NPP) and keying the transmitter 5 times within a 10 second window.

-1.6.2.4.2.
-Once activated, the REILS will remain in operation for approximately 15 minutes, deactivating automatically.
-The system may be deactivated manually by keying the transmitter 7 times.

-1.6.2.4.3.
-The REILS operate with three programmable intensity settings which must be manually selected by SOPP and are activated for an arriving aircraft 5 minutes prior to the aircraft's ETA when the ceiling and visibility is 3,000/5 or less, or upon pilot request.

-1.6.2.5.
-Precision Approach Path Indicator (PAPI) is a two box, two- or three-lamp system placed on the edge of the primary runway/skiway.
-The touchdown and 2.5-degree glide slope are not coincident with the MLS.

-1.6.2.5.1.
-PAPIs are located at Pegasus, Phoenix, and Williams Fields only.
+- 1.6.2.4.2 Once activated, the REILS will remain in operation for approximately 15 minutes, deactivating automatically.
+The system may be deactivated manually by keying the transmitter 7 times . - 1.6.2.4.3 The REILS operate with three programmable intensity settings which must be manually selected by NPP and are activated for an arriving aircraft 5 minutes prior to the aircraft's ETA when the ceiling and visibility is 3,000/5 or less, or upon pilot request. - 1.6.2.5 Abbreviated Precision Approach Path Indicator (APAPI) is a two box system placed on the edge of the primary runway/skiway at the approach end.
+The touchdown and 2.5-degree glide slope are not coincident with the TLS. - 1.6.2.5.1 APAPIs are located at Phoenix, and Williams Fields only.
+Phoenix runway is equipped with a 2 box LED/IR APAPI system.
+It offers Visibility Mode for daytime operations and NVG Mode for NVG landings at night.
+Williams Field is equipped with a 2 box LED APAPI system with Visibility Mode only. - 1.6.2.6 Due to the lack of runway edge lighting and the minimal contrast between the runway edge and the surrounding ice, High Intensity Retro-Reflective Runway Identification Markers (HIRRRIM) are utilized to aid in runway identification during C- 17 austral winter flight operations.

-1.6.2.5.2.
-PAPI lights are installed at the approach end of the primary runway/skiway of each operating airfield.

-1.6.2.6.
-Due to the lack of runway edge lighting and the minimal contrast between the runway edge and the surrounding ice, High Intensity Retro-Reflective Runway Identification Markers (HIRRRIM) are utilized to aid in runway identification during C-17 austral winter flight operations.

-1.6.2.6.1.
-The Mission Commander will coordinate with USAP Airfield Manager to ensure that HIRRRIM are installed properly and will brief the aircrew on the marker configuration.

-1.6.2.7.
-The NSF Prime Contractor also manages a set of temporary runway edge and threshold lighting to be used by non-DOD aviation service providers as required outside of the austral summer.

-1.6.2.7.1.
-The Mission Commander will coordinate with USAP Airfield Manager to ensure that temporary lighting are installed properly and will brief the aircrew on the marker configuration.
+- 1.6.2.6.1 The Mission Commander will coordinate with USAP Airfield Manager to ensure that HIRRRIM are installed properly and will brief the aircrew on the marker configuration. - 1.6.2.7 The NSF Prime Contractor also manages a set of temporary runway edge and threshold lighting to be used by non-DOD aviation service providers as required outside of the austral summer. - 1.6.2.7.1 The Mission Commander will coordinate with USAP Airfield Manager to ensure that temporary lighting are installed properly and will brief the aircrew on the marker configuration.

-1.7.
-Airfield Navigation Aids and Instrument Approaches
+1.7 Airfield Navigation Aids and Instrument Approaches

-1.7.1.
-Air Navigational Approach Aids.
+1.7.1 Air Navigational Approach Aids.

 All navigational and approach aids are intended strictly for use by USAP approved aircraft only.

 The use of NAVAIDs by non-USAP aircraft are strictly at the pilot's own risk.